alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 Well...

-(I like this so far, but I need a good connector.)

 On one hand, the software industry pays stupidly well.
-Money is pretty far down on my priority list, but it's not ignorable.
-Internships at big name companies will pay $6000 or $7000 a month, well over the national average.
+Internships at big name companies pay $6000 or $7000 a month, well over the national average.
 On average, new grads at Berkeley get offers of over $100000 base annual salary.
 (LOOK UP THE STATS.)
 Frankly, these numbers are ridiculous.
-It's unclear whether these salaries are a bubble or if software actually creates that much economic value, but right now that's the state of things.

-A job in industry will have immediate impact on the world.
-Research can have incredibly far reaching impact, but it takes five to ten years for research to trickle down into industry, and until then very few people know what you're talking about.

 Big name companies sell themselves by offering insane perks.
-Have free lunch, have free dinner, we have a ball pit on campus, we have massagers on campus.
+Free lunch, free dinner, we have a ball pit on campus, we have massagers on campus.
-You'll never go hungry with all the food we have here.
-And by the way, we have some interesting problems to solve.
-You like problem solving, right?
+You'll never go hungry, and by the way we have some interesting problems that need solving.

+Or, you can work at a startup.
-Startups sell you with the dream of changing the world.
+Startups sell you with the dream of changing the world, or at least the dream of mkaing it rich.
 We're changing how people connect with each other.
 We're changing transportation.
-You, yes you, can make a difference, and if we make it big you'll make it out like a king.
+Join now, and if we make it big you'll make it out like a king.

-Then, we come to graduate school.
-A PhD program sells itself with research.
-You will tackle the hardest problems, the ones where no one knows the answer.
+How does a computer science PhD program compete with that?
+It sells itself with research.
+In a PhD program, you will tackle the hardest problems, the ones where no one knows the answer.
+You will devote the next few years towards learning as much as you want in your quest to solve one of those problems.
-It could take you years to learn your subject of interest.
-It will be hard, and difficult, but in the end you will learn what it feels like to truly know something.
+It will be hard, difficult, and poorly paid, but in the end you will learn what it feels like to truly know something.

 If you're looking for money, grad school isn't for you.
+You'll make more in industry, and the money lost by not working won't make up for whatever higher salary you'll get aftewards.

 If you want to coast through life with a reasonable living salary, grad school isn't for you.
+You'll live, but you'll live cheaply, and you certainly won't coast in a PhD program.

-The only, only plausible reason to go to computer science grad school is because you want to do research.
+The only valid reason to go to CS grad school is because you want to do research.

-For many people, that's an immediate deal breaker.
-For me, it isn't.
-Money isn't my top priority, and I wouldn't feel good about myself if I wasn't pushing myself to be better, to be the person I wish I could be instead of the person I actually am.
-Grad school should be a good fit, right?
+Well, that makes answering the title question easier.
+Did I want to do research sophomore spring?
+Yes!
+Definitely!

+Do I want to do research now?
+Uh, maybe.
+I'm not sure.
+Let me think about it.

 \*\*\*
 {: .centered }